Ming2Liu/Ming2Liu.github.io/_pages/talks.md

 *  International Journal of Electrical Power and Energy System
 *  IEEE ICNP 2017 conference
 *  Irish Signals and Systems Conference
-*  First International Workshop on Urban Reasoning, European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD)
+*  First International Workshop on Urban Reasoning (in conjunction with ECML-PKDD)